 Do Febrile Seizures Cause Other Problems?

-Your child should have normal development and learning after a febrile seizure.
+Your child should have normal development and learning after a simple febrile seizure.
 A simple febrile seizure should not cause any long-term consequences.